uoeIDS/IDS_website/content/assessments/quizes.en.md

 weight: 3
 ---

 These weekly multiple choice quizzes will help you evaluate your learning continuously.
 These assignments will be completed __individually__.
-The online quiz with the lowest score for each student will be dropped.
+The online quiz with the lowest score for each student will be dropped (10 % in total, Best 9 out of 10).
+We will start to release in week 2 (on Wednesdays) and having a deadline for the following Tuesday in general.

 The links to the weekly quiz will be available on the LEARN ULTRA on a Monday.
 You can use this item to work through the quiz questions alongside the code, if you need.
 Mainly, for the performance tracking, we are using different question types on the LEARN ULTRA page.